 openand return compatible types, the corresponding functions are generated for the data class and override those of the supertype.
 If the functions of the supertype cannot be overridden due to incompatible signatures or due to their being final, an error is reported.

 Providing explicit implementations for the

 Data classes may extend other classes (see Sealed classes for examples).

 The compiler only uses the properties defined inside the primary constructor for the automatically generated functions.
 To exclude a property from the generated implementations, declare it inside the class body:

-copy() implementations, and there will only be one component function
+.copy() implementations, and there is only one component function

 User class above would be as follows: